 June 2010 Rate Case.
-The order on rehearing issued by the Public Utility Commission of Texas (Texas Utility Commission)in connection with CenterPoint Houston's 2010 rate case was appealed to the Texas courts by various parties and we currently expect a trial will be scheduled for either the fourth quarter of 2012 or the first quarter of 2013.
+The order on rehearing issued by the Public Utility Commission of Texas (Texas Utility Commission) in connection with CenterPoint Houston's 2010 rate case was appealed to the Texas courts by various parties and a trial is scheduled for December 2012.

 Other.
-In May 2012, CenterPoint Houston filed an application with the Texas Utility Commission requesting approval to recover a total of approximately \$48.6 million in 2013 consisting of: (1) estimated 2013 energy efficiency program costs of \$42.9 million; (2) a credit of \$1.8 million related to the over-recovery of 2011 program costs; (3) a performance incentive for 2011 program achievements of \$6.3 million; (4) \$1.1 million for anticipated 2013 evaluation measurement and verification expenses; and (5) certain rate case expenses.
-The proposed adjustments are expected to take effect with the commencement of CenterPoint Houston's January 2013 billing month.
+In May 2012, CenterPoint Houston filed an application, subsequently modified consistent with the Texas Utility Commission's Preliminary Order, requesting approval to recover a total of approximately \$47.5 million in 2013 consisting of: (1) estimated 2013 energy efficiency program costs of \$42.9 million; (2) a credit of \$1.8 million related to the over-recovery of 2011 program costs; (3) a performance incentive for 2011 program achievements of \$6.3 million and (4) certain rate case expenses.
+In July 2012, the parties filed a settlement agreement recommending approval to recover a total of \$46.2 million.
+The \$1.3 million reduction was attributable to settlement spending from CenterPoint Houston's 2006 rate settlement included in the 2011 performance incentive calculation.
+The settlement preserves the right for CenterPoint Houston to appeal the reduction in its requested performance bonus amount.
+The proposed settlement amounts are expected to take effect with the commencement of

+CenterPoint Houston's January 2013 billing month.